Asrani: Career

-He began to learn acting from Sahitya Kalbhai Thakkar from 1960 to 1962.
+Asrani began to learn acting from Sahitya Kalbhai Thakkar from 1960 to 1962.
 In 1962, he travelled to Mumbai to seek opportunities to act.
 In 1963, on an accidental meeting with Kishore Sahu and Hrishikesh Mukherjee, they advised him to learn acting professionally.

 In 1964 Asrani joined the Film Institute in Pune and finished his course in 1966.
 He got his first break in Hindi films playing the friend of actor Biswajeet in the film Hare Kaanch Ki Choodiyan in 1967.
 In the film institute he had impressed many and made his acting break as a hero in 1967 with a Gujarati movie opposite budding actress Waheeda (not Waheeda Rahman; the Hindi actress).
 He acted in four other movies, mainly as actor or supporting actor, in Gujarati from 1967 to 1969.
 He did not get many offers from the Hindi film industry between 1967 and 1969.
 His old advisor, Hrishikesh Mukherjee, then gave him the role of supporting actor in the film Satyakam in 1969.
 He got noticed then in the film Mere Apne.
 From 1971, he started getting more offers as the main comedian in films or as the close friend of the lead actor.

-Directors like Mukherjee, Atma Ram, and Gulzar repeatedly cast him in the period 1971-1974, and his work got noticed through these films.
+Directors like Mukherjee, Atma Ram, and Gulzar repeatedly cast him in the period 1971–1974, and his work got noticed through these films.
 These roles set the tone for a number of supporting and comic roles in his career.
 In the 1970s his demand was at its peak as he appeared in 101 films from 1970 to 1979.
-Though initially Rajesh Khanna and Asrani had met only on the sets of Bawarchi, they became close friends after Namak Haraam, after which for the role of comedian Khanna insisted the producers and directors make Asrani part of his films.
+Though initially Rajesh Khanna and Asrani had met only on the sets of Bawarchi, they became close friends after Namak Haraam, after which for comic roles Khanna insisted the producers and directors make Asrani a part of his films.
 Asrani worked in 25 films with Khanna from 1972 to 1991, from Bawarchi (1972) to Ghar Parivaar (1991).

 His most memorable works as supporting actor from 1970 to 1979 are in Mere Apne, Koshish, Bawarchi, Parichay, Abhimaan, Mehbooba, Palkon Ki Chhaon Mein, Do Ladke Dono Kadke and Bandish.
-He played the lead hero in Chala Murari Hero Banne, a Hindi film he wrote and directed in 1977, which was critically acclaimed.
+He played the lead hero in Chala Murari Hero Banne, a Hindi film he wrote and directed in 1977.